 But not much.
 Invoking this stereotype will give you a very hard time making friends with any Germans.

-Oh, and by the way, Oktoberfest is celebrated in both late September AND and THROUGH early October.
+Oh, and by the way, Oktoberfest is celebrated in both late September AND through early October.

 Anime & Manga